AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 Initial condition
 ^^^^^^^^^^^^^^^^^

 This example introduces a new |SPARK| feature that did not exist in SPARK 2005.
 On top of declaring an abstract state and promising to initialize it, we also illustrate certain conditions that will be valid after initialization.
-The body is not being provided since it does not add any further insight.
+There is a proof obligation to show that immediately after the elaboration of the package that the specified Initial_Condition is True.
+Checks will be generated that have to be proven (or executed at run-time) to show that the initial condition is True.

 Specification in |SPARK|: